 For Medicaid and FAMIS

 There are several options available for finding local assisters to help you with your Medicaid, FAMIS or Plan First application.
 This includes going to your local Department of Social Services.
-To find an office in your locality, visit their website
+To find an office in your locality, visit the Department of Social Services website.

 The Virginia Health Care Foundation (VHCF) has Project Connect Outreach Workers located around the state who can provide one-on-one help to families who want to learn more about the Medicaid and FAMIS programs and apply for them.
 To find out if there is a Project Connect Outreach Worker in your area, enter your ZIP code or county in the space provided below and select ‘Medicaid or FAMIS’ from the drop down list.
 You will then be matched on the map with a local organization that can assist you, if one is available.
 You can also visit the VHCF website to find out if there are outreach workers in your area.